Top Antiaging Foods from Around the World

 Greece: Lots of Veggies, Little Meat

 On some Greek islands, one-third of the residents have already celebrated their 90th birthdays.
 Their longevity secret?
 The famed Mediterranean diet.
 When researchers quizzed 23,349 Greek women and men about what's on their plates, they found that death rates were lowest for those who ate the most fruit, vegetables, beans, and olive oil.
 The occasional glass of wine helped, too.
 So did fish, seafood, whole grains, and dairy products.
 What wasn't on their plates also mattered.
 Those who ate red meat just a few times a month lived longer than those who indulged more frequently.
-Find out why eating less red meat is good for your eyes, too.

 Eating lots of vegetables accounted for 16% of the youth-power of Mediterranean eating.
 Drizzle on a little olive oil and top with a scattering of walnuts and you can more than double the impact.
 Not only will it be delicious, the good fats pamper your heart and help your body absorb more of the carotenoids and other nutrients in cooked veggies and in salad greens.